 The Farm from a Box system is patent-pending.
 Trademarks and Registration has been filed and submitted.

-We expect the overall system to last for 10+ years.
+We expect the overall system to last for 15 years.
 Every aspect of the Box and its components has been designed and selected with maximum durability and simplicity in mind.
 The container itself will last for 20+ years, with other hardware items such as the PV system, water pump, invertor and battery storage all having an expected lifespan of 15-20 years.
 Other components, such as the irrigation system, will vary and may require some replacement.

 New ones.
 We did consider using old shipping containers, but we wouldn't be able to guarantee the quality and durability.
 Plus, the cost difference is very slight.
 Because we are going to manufacturing the units in a large quantity, it was also better to use a new "clean-slate" container.

-The majority of small farms around the world are on about 2 acres and less.
+2-acres if a bit of a sweet spot: it is large enough for a very abundant amount of food, while being small enough that it does not require any heavy machinery.
+It can operated by a family.
+Globally, the majority of small farms around the world are on about 2 acres and less.
 We wanted to make it a broad solution for the masses.
 Plus, the power generated from the PV system is enough to evenly distribute the water throughout the field while also powering the internal technology.

 Yes.
 Music is the best and we encourage it. (plants like it, too)